 Dr. Maxwell’s research interest is in a Bayesian approach to item response theory (IRT), which reflects her interest in assessment and mathematics education.
 Many different statistical techniques come together under the umbrella of IRT, including model-data fit, hypothesis testing, factor analysis, residual analysis, maximum likelihood estimation techniques and Bayesian estimation methods.
-The availability of free software means there are many ways for students to be actively involved in her research.
+She has advised several senior thesis projects related to IRT, two of which were presented on Undergraduate Research Day.